The Roadless ProjectAn obsessive exploration of the last un-roaded places in the US

 ROADLESS was a deeply intertwined mixture of photography from these explorations, an extensive web-mapping project (see below), a set of exhibitions starting in the U.S. Senate Building and interviews with dozens of people who support the conservation of these lands.
 I am putting together a book from the project – please subscribe to my email list if you’d like to know when it comes out.

 A selection of images from the project.

 When I created roadlessland.org in 2006, there were no publicly available maps of the U.S. Inventoried Roadless Areas.
 The only maps available were Forest Service maps, which were so simplified as to be completely useless – even for finding the lands.
 I decided to create a publicly usable web map with the GIS data available through the government.
 At that time, nobody had created a simple to use mapping site that could handle a great number of complicated boundaries quickly enough to be used on a basic home computer.
 Google maps had just made their maps available to developers.
 I taught myself three programming languages and spent 10 months creating Roadlessland.org.

-Roadlessland.org was used by dozens of regional conservation groups who were trying to protect the Inventoried Roadless Areas, and soon outdoor enthusiasts began accessing the maps as well.
+Roadlessland.org was used by dozens of regional conservation groups in their work to protect the Inventoried Roadless Areas, and soon outdoor enthusiasts began accessing the maps as well.
 Roadlessland.org stopped functioning in 2014, and I have not rebuild it due to time constraints.
 Now maps of the inventoried roadless areas can be found a few places online.
 Here is one: National Inventoried Roadless Areas on Data Basin.